Dionne Brand: "St. Mary Estate"

-Personal experience and ancestral memory inform her short story "St. Mary Estate", from Sans Souci and Other Stories, pp. 360–366.
-The narrator, accompanied by her sister, revisits the cocoa estate of their birth and childhood, recalling past experiences of racism and shame.
+In her short story "St. Mary Estate" from Sans Souci and Other Stories, the narrator, accompanied by her sister, revisits the cocoa estate of their childhood, recalling past experiences of racism and shame.
 She focuses on the summer beach house belonging to "rich whites" that was cleaned by their mother, the daughter of her overseer grandfather.
-Her anger over discrimination and poverty is triggered by the recollection of living quarters made of thin cardboard with newspapers walls - barracks that depict the physical, social and psychological degradation endured by the slaves who were denied the basic human rights and freedom.
+Her anger over discrimination and poverty is triggered by the recollection of living quarters made of thin cardboard with newspapers walls, barracks that metaphorically depict the physical, social, and psychological degradation endured by the enslaved who were denied basic human rights and freedom.

 "This Body For Itself"

-In "This Body For Itself" (1994), in Bread Out of Stone, Brand discusses the way the black female body is represented.
-She asserts that in male authored texts, the black female body is often portrayed as motherly or virginal.
-In female authored texts, the black female body is often portrayed as protector and/or resistor to rape.
-Brand states that it is understandable why this happens.
-The avoidance of portraying black female bodies as sexual is out of self-preservation, as black female bodies are often overly sexualized in their portrayal.
-However, Brand argues that this self-preservation is a trap, because desire and sexuality can be a great source of power, and suppressing this only further suppresses female power to own their own desire.
-She writes, "The most radical strategy of the female body for itself is the lesbian body confessing all the desire and fascination for itself" (p.
-108).
+In "This Body For Itself" from Bread Out of Stone (1994), Brand discusses the way the Black female body is represented.
+She asserts that in male-authored texts, the Black female body is often portrayed as motherly or virginal.
+In female-authored texts, the Black female body is often portrayed as a protector from or resistor to rape.
+Brand states that the avoidance of portraying Black female bodies as sexual is out of self-preservation, as Black female bodies are often overly sexualized.
+However, Brand argues that desire and sexuality can be a great source of power.

 Chronicles of the Hostile Sun

-Brand wrote many of the poems in her fifth book of poetry, Chronicles of the Hostile Sun, in response to the United States military occupation of Grenada.
-Brand had been living in Grenada and working for a Canadian non-profit organization when the United States invasion of the island took place.
-The Reagan Administration sanctioned the military invasion in response to the Marxist-Leninist revolutionary political party, the New Jewel Movement, led by Maurice Bishop, who became Prime Minister of the island after a coup in 1979.
-He was arrested and assassinated in the days leading up to the invasion in 1983.
-Brand's Chronicles of the Hostile Sun, published one year later in 1984, is divided into three sections: Languages, Sieges, and Military Occupations.
-Poems in the lattermost section refer directly to Grenada, including mentions of Bishop and other prominent political leaders, the island's socio-political landscape, and scenes during and after the harrowing invasion.
-Titles in this section are often dates of significant events during the occupation, including "October 19th, 1983," the day Bishop was assassinated and "October 25th, 1983," the day the U.S. military began the invasion.
-The poem "On American numeracy and literacy in the war against Grenada" places the occupation in the broader context of revolution and U.S. military action in Cuba and El Salvador.